marcuscozza/TheosIOS13Intall/README.md

 The project name of your tweak should now be in your root directory and their should be 4 files which are `Makefile`, `Tweak.x`, `control` and `(tweakname).plist`.

-9) open filza and go to root and then your newly created tweak folder and check that all 4 files are their.
+9) open filza and go to root and then go to your newly created tweak folder and check that all 4 files are their.

 10) click edit top left and select Makefile and click more bottom right and select open with text editor.